Skip to main content

 Cargo theft poses a significant challenge for businesses, particularly in border regions.
-This issue arises due to various factors, including the near-shoring of manufacturing operations to Mexico and the growing reliance on e-commerce.
+Cargo theft prevention at borders has become increasingly critical due to the near-shoring of manufacturing operations to Mexico and the growing reliance on e-commerce, both of which are shifting supply chains closer to border crossings.

 Near-shoring refers to the relocation of production activities from overseas to neighboring countries, often done to enhance efficiency and reduce lead times.
 Mexico’s close proximity to the United States and its comparatively lower labor costs make it an attractive near-shoring destination.